 Amy Buntin's three-run, walk-off homer gives Irish 5-3 win at Melissa Cook Stadium.

 A former member of the U.S. National Softball Team and 2001 BIG EAST Player of the Year, Lizzy Lemire returned to the Notre Dame softball program as an assistant coach in the fall of 2005.

 Lemire, elevated to her current position of associate coach in August 2012, works closely with the Irish outfield corps and is also a polished hitting instructor.
-She has helped Notre Dame advance to the NCAA Tournament in each of her eight seasons as part of the coaching staff, including BIG EAST Conference tournament titles in 2006 and 2009.
+She has helped Notre Dame advance to the NCAA Regionals in each of her eight seasons as part of the coaching staff, including BIG EAST Conference tournament titles in 2006 and 2009.

-Her tutelage was on full display in 2012, as Notre Dame surpassed the .300 batting average plateau for the third consecutive season, and just the eighth time in program history, logging a .306 clip as a team in 2012.
-The Irish also averaged five or more runs per game (5.23) for the fourth consecutive season.
+Her tutelage was on full display in 2013, as Notre Dame surpassed the .300 batting average plateau for the fourth consecutive season and just the ninth time in program history, logging a .314 clip as a team.
+The Irish averaged five or more runs per game (5.69) for the fifth straight year, and set a team record by drawing 162 walks.

 Lemire's influence was extremely evident throughout the Irish batting order in 2009, helping produce five all-region and seven all-conference performers.
 Additionally, Christine Lux was named an NFCA third-team All-American after turning in one of the most outstanding single-seasons at the plate for the Irish.
 Over the course of the 60-game season, Lux amassed a .329 batting average while also tallying 15 home runs, a number that ties the program's single-season mark for home runs that she herself set in 2008.